PDA Recommendations

 Carrier-locked devices

-PDAs with dynamic partition
+Devices with dynamic partitions

-"Gaming" PDAs
+"Gaming" cellphones

 - Fast displays, but mostly OLEDs

-- No inbuilt headphone jacks
+- No inbuilt headphone jacks on some of these "gaming" phones

-PDAs without headphone jacks
+Devices without headphone jacks

 - First things first for those Bluetooth shills - having a headphone jack does NOT prevent anyone from using Bluetooth headphones.
 On the other hand, not having a headphone jack forces the user to pay up for either Bluetooth headphones and/or dongles.

 Another fine example would be the Zenfone 6 (6z), as it manages to have a headphone jack while also having a flip-up camera, stereo speakers, a 6.4' LCD with thin bezels, & 5000mAh battery.
 This is an example that proves that manufacturers could always pop in a headphone jack if they want to.
-Unfortunately, ASUS retconned this by releasing the Zenfone 7 ("Pro"), which is basically Zenfone 6, with slightly bigger build & display, upgraded SoC, 1 more camera sensor, similar battery capacity, & no headphone jack.
+Unfortunately, ASUS retconned this by releasing the Zenfone 7 ("Pro"), which is basically Zenfone 6, with slightly bigger build & display, upgraded SoC, 1 more camera sensor, unchanged battery capacity, & no headphone jack.

 I won't deny the mobility advantage wireless headphones offer (usually, there's no long cable to snag & break), but that still doesn't excuse its other flaws.